OpenScienceRadio/Open-Science-Radio-Zenodo-Uploader/README.md

-## OpenScienceRadio-zenodo-uploader
+## OpenScienceRadio-Zenodo-Uploader

-Small tool to upload [Open Science Radio](http://openscienceradio.de) episode to [zenodo](https://zenodo.org).
+Small tool to upload [Open Science Radio](http://openscienceradio.de) episode to [Zenodo](https://zenodo.org).
 If you want to adapt this for you own needs please be aware that some meta information is hard coded.